Track-Based Triggers for Exotic Signatures: Comparison of tracking parameters

 \subsection{Number of tracking detector layers}

-The minimum number of tracking detector layers required per track was studied for the HSCP scenario by requiring the stau to decay beyond a varying minimum $L_{x,y}$.
-Reducing the minimum $L_{x,y}$ from 1.2 to 0.6~m was not found to have a significant effect on the event-level acceptance for HSCP tracks.
-For staus with a lifetime of $\tau=1$~ns, the difference between the most compact and least compact tracking layer designs led to a factor four improvement in event-level acceptance.
-However, the acceptance remaining low in all cases.
-For even longer liftimes, most staus decay well beyond 1~m, and reducing the minimum number of layers required per track resulted in minimal acceptance improvements.
+The minimum number of tracking detector layers required per track was studied for the heavy metastable charged particle scenario by requiring the stau to decay beyond a varying minimum $\Lxy$.
+Reducing the minimum $\Lxy$ from $1.2$ to $0.6$~m was not found to have a significant effect on the event-level acceptance.
+For staus with a lifetime of $\tau_{\tilde{\tau}}=1$~ns, the difference between the most stringent and least stringent requirements on the effective number of tracker layers led to a factor four improvement in event-level acceptance.
+However, the acceptance remained low in all cases.
+For even longer lifetimes, most staus decay well beyond $\Lxy \sim 1$~m.
+Reducing the minimum number of layers required per track resulted in minimal acceptance improvements.

-The effects of the number of tracking layers will still be significant, however, for displaced signatures.
-The radius at which an LLP decays will directly affect how many tracking layers are available to reconstruct the displaced track: e.g. if the particle decays after the first tracking layer, only $n-1$ will be included in the track reconstruction.
-This decay distance also correlates to $d_0$, to differing degrees for different models based on the boost of the parent particle, but with average decay distance longer than average $d_0$, since most particles will be produced with a decay angle $< 90^\circ$.
-Then, if too few tracking layers remain to accurately reconstruct tracks for an LLP decay after a transverse radius of e.g. 100 mm, the efficiency for reconstructing tracks with \dz of 100 mm would drop to zero.
+The effects of the number of tracking layers will still be significant for displaced signatures.
+The radius at which a long-lived particle decays will directly affect how many tracking layers are available to reconstruct the displaced track.
+For example, if the particle decays after the first tracking layer, only $n-1$ hits will be associated to the reconstructed track.
+The long-lived particle's decay distance also correlates to $\dz$, with the mean decay distance longer than the mean $\dz$.
+If a long-lived particle decays beyond multiple tracker layers, there may not be enough hits to reconstruct displaced tracks.
+The efficiency for reconstructing tracks beyond the equivalent \dz would drop to zero.